epfl-ada/ada-2023-project-vaneau/index.md

 Looking at career paths as a whole we could find groups of actors that shared similar careers over time.
 Our results show statistically how under- or overrepresented women are in these career paths.
 The results again underscore the findings from our other analyses and would lend themselves well for more in depth analyses and case studies (such as Angelina Jolie braking into the Action field).

-Looking ahead, we recommend applying these methodologies to compare evolving time periods, acknowledging the industry's ongoing transformation toward greater equality.
-The dataset's mid-2010s cutoff, makes a renewed exploration into the industry's present landscape interesting.
+Looking ahead, we recommend applying these methodologies to compare evolving time periods, as the industry is transforming towards greater equality.
+The dataset's mid-2010s cutoff, makes another exploration into the industry's present landscape interesting.
 As the curtains close on our data journey our findings prompt for contemplation on the interplay between